suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 # Security Considerations {#sec-cons}

-The algorithms described in this document assume that the firmware author
+The algorithms described in this document assume that the party performing the firmware encryption

-- has either shared a key-encryption key (KEK) with the firmware consumer (for use with the AES-Key Wrap scheme), or
+- shares a key-encryption key (KEK) with the firmware consumer (for use with the AES-Key Wrap scheme), or
 - is in possession of the public key of the firmware consumer (for use with HPKE).

 Both cases require some upfront communication interaction, which is not part of the SUIT manifest.